Gino Foti - Clementi: Progressive Sonatinas, Op.36

 After a few days of going through my collection, I finally settled on Muzio Clementi's Six Progressive Sonatinas.
 Clementi was an Italian-born, English-based virtuoso, as well as composer, conductor, editor, music publisher, pedagogue, and piano manufacturer.
 Dedicating most of his life to the instrument, he was referred to as "the father of the pianoforte", and was honored by being buried in Westminster Abbey, among other notable artists and British royalty.
 His 3 Sonatas for Keyboard (Nos.
 2, 4, and 6 from Opus 2) first published in 1779, and revised in 1807, are acknowledged as marking a turning point in the instrument's history.

 Once I had thoroughly learned the set, the first thing I did was to toss the sheet music aside.
-I was confident that there must already be dozens - if not hundreds - of recordings by professional pianists, dedicated amateurs, and even hobbyists who had adhered to all the fingerings and performance markings, so my approach for this release was closer to the 'Bob Ross method', placing a "big 'ol tree" here, a "happy little cloud" there, along with a few "happy little accidents".
+I was confident that there must already be dozens - if not hundreds - of recordings by professional pianists, dedicated amateurs, and even current students who had adhered to all the fingerings and performance markings; so my approach for this album was to use the score as a blueprint, adding a few personal touches, akin to the 'Bob Ross method' by placing a "happy little cloud" here, a "big 'ol tree" there - hopefully, with no "happy accidents".
 Again, keyboards are not my chosen instrument, so there was no one I needed to impress, besides myself.